 We obtain our sample of stock option grants to CEOs from the Thomson Financial Insider Filing database.
-This database captures insider transactions reported on SEC forms 3, 4, 5, and 144.
-We only include observations with a cleanse indicator of R ("data verified through the cleansing process), H ("cleansed with a very high level of confidence"), or C ("a record added to nonderivative table or derivative table in order to
+This database captures insider transactions reported on SEC Forms 3, 4, 5, and 144.
+We include only observations with a cleanse indicator of R ("data verified through the cleansing process), H ("cleansed with a very high level of confidence"), or C ("a record added to nonderivative table or derivative table in order to correspond with a record on the opposing table").
+We further restrict our sample to transactions that occurred between Ausgus 29, 2002 (the effective date of SEC's new reporting requirements) and November 30, 2004 (so that a month of subsequent returns are available in the 2004 Center for Research in Security Prices database) and filings that occurred before January 1, 2005.

-&lt;sup>7 In a complaint filed by the SEC against Symbol Technologies, Inc. on June 3, 2004, the SEC alleged that Symbol's former general counsel manipulated stock option exercise dates using a "look back" process that enabled the general counsel and other executives to benefit financially at the company's expense.
-Furthermore, the Nov.
-3, 2004, WSJ article about Mercury Interactive described earlier reads: "Mercury also disclosed yesterday that on at least three occasions, exercise dates for options exercised by Mr. Landan seemed to be incorrectly reported and may have reduced his income -- meaning the company could face correspond with a record on the opposing table").
-We further restrict our sample to transactions that occurred between 8/29/2002 (the effective date of SEC's new reporting requirements) and 11/30/2004 (so that a month of subsequent returns are available in the 2004 CRSP database), and filings that occurred before 1/1/2005.8
+&lt;sup>7In a complaint filed by the SEC against Symbol Technologies Inc. on June 3, 2004, the SEC alleged that Symbol's former general counsel manipulated stock option exercise dates using a look-back process that enabled the general counsel and other executives to benefit financially at the company's expense.
+Furthermore, the Wall Street Journal (2005) about Mercury Interactive reads: "Mercury also disclosed yesterday that on at least three occasions, exercise dates for options exercised by Mr. Landan seemed to be incorrectly reported and may have reduced his income - meaning the company could face penalties for failing to pay withholding taxes."
+Mercury had backdated option grant dates on at least 49 occasions.